KavyDave18/CineCrave/README.md

 <h2>Key Learning</h2>
 <p>
-The biggest takeaway from this project is that building a recommendation system is not just about implementation, but about understanding model behavior, limitations, and making informed design decisions.
+This project reinforced that building a recommendation system is not only about writing code, but also about evaluating results, understanding limitations, and making informed design decisions.
 </p>

 <hr>

 <h2>Conclusion</h2>
 <p>
-CineCrave represents a solid baseline content-based recommendation system with clear scope for future improvements.
-It reflects both technical implementation and evaluation-driven thinking.
+CineCrave represents a solid baseline content-based recommendation system built for learning and experimentation, with a clear path for future improvements.
 </p>

 </body>